GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * You what I find kind of ironic?
 For our abusers to truly have maintained control over us they would have had to avoid abusing us in the first place because every memory we have of them serves to lessen their influence over our decisions.
 If they really wanted us to do something or change, the easiest way would have been for them to ask nicely and be encouraging, but instead they chose the only method of influence that ALWAYS leads our awareness of who they really are.

 * Trauma theory is diametrically opposed to emergence theory and recursive neuroplasticity (Herman, 1992; van der Kolk, 2014; Holland, 1998; Kelso, 1995; Kandel, 2001; Turrigiano, 2012).
+You either have to pick trauma OR emergent neuroplasticity.
 My thesis, AI-assisted sources:

 References: